 First, mix up a good quantity of the “pickle” or solution:

 1 c non-iodized salt

 Wash the beans and trim the ends.
 Cut any long beans so they fix nicely in the jars.
 Peel a couple of garlic cloves for each jar.

-Once the jars are sterile, remove them one at a time and fill.
+Once the jars are sterile, remove them one at a time and fill them.
 Throw in a couple of garlic heads, fill with beans, and neatly put a dill spring or head or two on each side of the jar.
 Do a nice job so the jars come out presentable.

 In a small pot, boil some water to sterilize the lids.
 Don’t bother with the rings because they don’t come in contact with the sterile contents of the jars.

 Once you have filled all your jars, carefully use a canning funnel to fill each of the jars with pickle.
-The pickle should come to within 1/2 and inch of the tops.
-Put a sterile lid on each jar and hold in place with a ring.
+The pickle should come to within 1/2 an inch of the tops.
+Put a sterile lid on each jar and hold it in place with a ring.